kwenoch/perl-git-bz/README.md

 # git-bz-perl

-A Perl rewrite of git-bz for Koha development workflow using Bugzilla's REST API.
+A Perl implementation of git-bz for Koha development workflow using Bugzilla's REST API.

 ## Features